Quurz/Foomp/docs-site/src/content/docs/reference/api-base-util-overview.md

 ### Records (Record2, Record3, Record4)
 A specialized variant of tuples designed for structured data.
 While similar to tuples, they are often used where a more "named" or structured approach to multiple values is required within the functional pipeline.

+### AVLTree
+A self-balancing binary search tree.
+It ensures $O(\log n)$ time complexity for search, insertion, and deletion by maintaining a height balance between subtrees.
+It is immutable and supports merging with other binary trees.

 ### MutablePair
 A mutable alternative to `Tuple2`.
 It allows updating its two values and is useful for local state management within performance-critical loops before being converted back into immutable structures.